analogdevicesinc/ai8x-synthesis/README.md

 In order to upgrade an embedded project after retraining the model, point the network generator to a new empty directory and regenerate.
 Then, copy the four files that will have changed to your original project — `cnn.c`, `cnn.h`, `weights.h`, and `log.txt`.
 This allows for persistent customization of the I/O code and project (for example, in `main.c` and additional files) while allowing easy model upgrades.

 The generator also adds all files from the `assets/eclipse`, `assets/device-all`, and `assets/embedded-ai87` folders.
-These files (when starting with `template` in their name) will be automatically customized to include project specific information as shown in the following table:
+These files (when starting with `template` in their name) will be automatically customized to include project-specific information as shown in the following table:

 | Key                   | Replaced by                                                  |
 | --------------------- | ------------------------------------------------------------ |